bsewp045/Diagrams-Code-Presentation/docs/content.md

 ---
-title: Diagrams Package In Python
+title: Benefits of Using the Diagrams Package In Python
 subtitle: A sophisticated approach to creating diagrams
 author: Bhavika Sewpal
 date: \today